OSS-Lab/micodymora/README.md

 gas/liquid transfer and acide/base equilibria as additional features.
 It is compatible with Python 3.4 and onward.

-It contains an implementation of a simple microbial population dynamics model, along with some readily usable metabolic pathways and physico-chemical data (Henry constants, acid/base equilibrium constants, Gibbs energy and enthalpies of formations), plus a few convenience files to be able to run a simulation out of the box.
+It contains an implementation of a simple microbial population dynamics model (described in [this manuscript][1]), along with some readily usable metabolic pathways and physico-chemical data (Henry constants, acid/base equilibrium constants, Gibbs energy and enthalpies of formations), plus a few convenience files to be able to run a simulation out of the box.

 The way the package is organized makes it easy to add new data (reactions, chemical species, acide/base equilibria, thermodynamics data...), so even users